 What changes on 1 January 2028 under ZIERDED

-For finance operations, the biggest implication is that businesses still using informal PDF-and-email workflows for domestic B2B transactions should treat 2026 and 2027 as preparation years, not as spare time.
-The likely work is broader than editing an invoice template.
-You may need to prepare for structured invoice formats, defined exchange routes, checks on whether files meet the required standard, and internal controls for handling exceptions when an invoice is rejected or cannot be processed as sent.
+Businesses still using informal PDF-and-email workflows for domestic B2B transactions should treat 2026 and 2027 as preparation years.
+The work is broader than editing an invoice template: structured invoice formats, defined exchange routes, file-level validation, and exception handling when an invoice is rejected or cannot be processed as sent.

-That said, the legal scope change and the technical delivery method are not the same question.
-ZIERDED sets the deadline and scope of the obligation for domestic B2B exchange.
-The separate operational question is how a compliant e-invoice must be issued, transmitted, received, and validated in practice.
-A simple way to picture the difference is this: today, a supplier billing a budget user must use the UJP-linked public-sector route; from 2028, a domestic invoice between two private Slovenian businesses also needs a structured exchange route rather than ad hoc PDF-by-email delivery.
-Keeping those two layers separate helps avoid a common mistake: assuming that once the 2028 mandate exists, any digital invoice file automatically satisfies it.
+ZIERDED sets the deadline and scope of the obligation; the separate operational question is how a compliant e-invoice must be issued, transmitted, received, and validated.
+Today, a supplier billing a budget user must use the UJP-linked route; from 2028, a domestic invoice between two private Slovenian businesses also needs a structured exchange route rather than ad hoc PDF-by-email delivery.
+Keeping those two layers separate avoids the common assumption that any digital invoice file automatically satisfies the 2028 mandate.

 Why a PDF is not the same as a compliant e-invoice